-- 11. The Comprehensive Plan's (Title 10A of the D.C.
-Municipal Regulations) Future Land Use Map ("FLUM") identifies the Property as mixed-use for both "Medium Density Residential" and "Medium Density Commercial" uses, which allows for mixed-use development with an FAR of 4.0 to 6.0.
-10A DCMR § 227.12. - 12.
+- 11. The Comprehensive Plan's (Title 10-A of the DCMR) Future Land Use Map ("FLUM") identifies the Property as mixed-use for both "Medium Density Residential" and "Medium Density Commercial" uses.
+The Framework Element describes "Medium Density Residential" as "neighborhoods or areas generally, but not exclusively, suited for mid-rise apartment buildings.
+(10-A DCMR § 227.7.)
+The Medium Density Residential designation also may apply to taller residential buildings surrounded by large areas of permanent open space."
+(Id.)
+Under the Medium Density Residential designation, "[d]ensity typically ranges from 1.8 to 4.0 FAR, although greater density may be possible when complying with Inclusionary Zoning..."
+(Id.)
+The "Medium Density Commercial" designation is defined to include "shopping and service areas that are somewhat greater in scale and intensity than the Moderate Density Commercial areas.
+Retail, office, and service businesses are predominant uses, although residential uses are common."
+(10-A DCMR § 227.12.)
+Under the Medium Density Commercial designation, "[d]ensity typically ranges between a FAR of 4.0 and 6.0, with greater density possible when complying with Inclusionary Zoning...."
+(Id.) - 12.
 The Comprehensive Plan's Generalized Policy Map ("GPM") identifies the Property as a "Neighborhood Commercial Center," which is intended to provide both residential and commercial uses that meet the day-to-day needs of residents and workers in the adjacent neighborhoods.
-10A DCMR § 225.15. - 13.
-The Property is within the Comprehensive Plan's "Far Northeast and Southeast" Area Element, which, among other things, encourages "development of the Benning Road Metro station area as a pedestrian-oriented, mixed-use area, including moderate-density housing, retail, service uses, and public spaces and amenities that serve adjacent neighborhoods."
-10A DCMR § 1714.3.
+(10-A DCMR § 225.15.) - 13.
+The Property is within the Comprehensive Plan's "Far Northeast and Southeast" Area Element, which, among other things, encourages "development of the Benning Road Metro station area as a pedestrian-oriented, mixed-use area, including moderate-density housing, retail, service uses, and public spaces and amenities that serve adjacent neighborhoods.
+Future development should recognize and provide appropriate, well-designed transitions to the low-density residential character of the adjacent neighborhoods."
+(10-A DCMR § 1714.3.) - 14.
+In applying the standard of review applicable to the Application, the Comprehensive Plan requires the Commission to do so through a racial equity lens.
+(10-A DCMR § 2501.8.)
+Consideration of equity is intended to be based on the policies of the Comprehensive Plan, and part of the Commission's consideration of whether the Application is "not